 “Most people in Coppull will know The Farm Walk.
 You step out of this almost urban village into the most beautiful surroundings.
-My children often went on the magical Farm Walk to meet the local sheep and to feed the ducks and geese.
-Coppull is a lovely village and has the best of everything on its doorstep.”
+My children often went on the magical Farm Walk to meet the local sheep and has the best of everything on its doorstep.”

 Coppull in Winter